-You don’t really need to confuse yourself with the two terminologies, they both are same.
+You don’t really need to confuse yourself with the two terminologies, they both are the same.

-While tempo running and Fartlek running trains your slow-twitch muscles, Interval running helps in training fast-twitch muscle groups.
+While tempo running and Fartlek running trains your slow-twitch muscles, Sprint training helps in training fast-twitch muscle groups.

 Fast-twitch muscles groups are the muscle tissues responsible for a short burst of energy, they have less endurance but are capable of delivering a powerful burst of energy.